Damian D. Pitts: Career

+2014 · Pitts developed the game Scandalytes a crisis leadership game for the consumer markets based on the TV drama "Scandal".
+He also added a business game called Moment of Truth (available at www.n2growth.com) that teaches crisis leadership tactics and strategies for leaders and organizations to avoid risk and lead out from crises before they happen.

+He later became Chair of the Organizational Development Practice and is a member of the N2Growth Team with Brian Layer CEO, Brigadier General, (retired), John Baldoni, Mike Myatt, John Childress, Patricia H. Lenkov, Joel Garfinkle, Jitendra Singh, and Grant Wattie.

 Pitts was appointed as the military advisor for the Screen Gems Studios film Stateside and was responsible for training the cast including Val Kilmer and Johnathan Tucker, where he was also asked to play Kilmer’s on‐screen drill instructor.

 Viewpoints

-Pitts believes that process transformation (operations and process-led transformation to drive high performance-driven execution tactics.) is the pre‐requisite to being not just great, but inspiring extraordinary growth to experiencing new possibilities through change.
+Pitts believes that process transformation is the pre‐requisite to being not just great, but inspiring extraordinary growth to experiencing new possibilities through change.

-Business Ventures

-In 2004 Pitts formed The Bison Group to use military-style executive education and consulting to build congruence between leadership, strategy and execution.
-Pitts consulted with business executives at Fortune 100/500 companies across the United States and Canada.